 Matt Cullen Contract Information:

-Signed a two-year, $7 million contract with Nashville in July 2013.
+Signed a one-year, $1 million contract with the Wild in August of 2017.

 To instantly reveal our fantasy analysis of every player – including Matt Cullen – simply subscribe now.